fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

 _Figure: Schematic overview of the steps in time-frequency analysis_

 In this tutorial, procedures of 4 types of time-frequency analysis will be shown.
 You can see each of them under the titles: Time-frequency analysis I, II ... and so on.
-If you are interested in a detailed description about how to visualize the results, look at the [visualization](#visualization) part.

 ## Preprocessing